Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 Arles is known as “the capital of photography,” and art buffs may know it as one of the homes of Van Gogh.
 The annual festival has taken place since 1970, consisting of exhibitions and workshops on all things photographic.
 It’s credited with elevating photography to a fine art form, and here art and life are intertwined.
 Exhibitions take place in venues throughout the city, which are often historical spaces such as a 12th-century cloister.

-Over the years, Les Rencontres d’Arles photography exhibition has drawn some of the medium’s biggest names, the roll call reading as a who’s who: Ansel Adams, Cecil Beaton, Richard Avedon, Henri Cartier-Bresson, Irving Penn, Annie Leibovitz, Gordon Parks…need we on?
+Over the years, Les Rencontres d’Arles photography exhibition has drawn some of the medium’s biggest names, the roll call as a who’s who: Ansel Adams, Cecil Beaton, Richard Avedon, Henri Cartier-Bresson, Irving Penn, Annie Leibovitz, Gordon Parks…need we go on?

 Though photography has historically been a male-dominated space, the festival has in recent years been working to spotlight women and minority artists.
 This year’s focus continues that commitment, with a variety of work by women, emerging talent, and historical figures on view.